 I nod.
 “Yah, I guess.”

-“Well then don’t give up.
+“Then don’t give up.
 Keep trying.
 Yes, the Greek council doesn’t think much of us right now, but we’ll change their minds.
 We just need to show them what we are all about.”

 “And I’m going to do that by?”

 “By going to the Greek Gala tonight and promoting us.”